 How much typing is required?
 Minimize typing by using dropdowns, checkboxes, radio buttons, and auto-selected answers.
 Trust us; your customers will thank you.

 Are there tooltips?
-If a complicated question is necessary then you will need to have a clearly indicated tooltip that can be tapped to provide more explanation.
+If a complicated question is necessary, then you will need to have an indicated tooltip that can be tapped to provide more explanation.
 This is crucial.

 2. Pre-populate fields when you can.

-Your consumers are repeatedly asked to enter personal information like their name, birthdate, address etc...
-Make it easier for them to do this by pre-populating the info you may already have on file or info you can access via an API like Experian's Instant Form Fill API.
-Many forms ask users to input their entire address including zip and state each time they fill out a form, but thanks to the Google Place Autocomplete Form parts of their address can be automatically completed after only a few inputs have been added (like zip code.)
-This will not only save your potential consumer time, but it also removes unnecessary form friction that is currently causing application abandonment.
+Your consumers are repeatedly asked to enter personal information like their name, birthdate, address, etc. Make it easier for them to do this by pre-populating the info you may already have on file or info you can access via an API like Experian's Instant Form Fill API.
+Many forms ask users to input their entire address including zip code and state each time they fill out a form, but thanks to the Google Place Autocomplete Form parts of their address can be automatically completed after only a few inputs have been added (like a zip code.)
+This will not only save your potential consumer time, but it also removes an unnecessary form of friction that is currently causing application abandonment.

 3. Keep it short and sweet.

-Every loan application has a certain number of fields that the user must fill out in order to make a proper lending decision.
-You'll always need information like name, address and loan amount.
+Every loan application has a certain number of fields that the user must fill out to make a proper lending decision.
+You'll always need information like name, address, and loan amount.
 However, depending on the loan type and the amount of money being requested, asking for more info probably isn't going to help you make an underwriting decision.